Easy Pose -Sukhasana

-- Begin sitting on the mat with the sit-bones on the front edge of a firm cushion or folded blanket.
+- Begin sitting on the mat with the sitting bones on the front edge of a firm cushion or folded blanket.

-- Cross your shins parallel to the mat, bringing each foot beneath the opposite knee.
-Try to bring your feet in line with the knees.
+- Cross your shins parallel to the mat, bringing each foot more or less beneath the opposite knee.

-- Try to switch the cross of your legs when you next come into the pose.
+- Try to switch the cross of your legs each time you come into the pose.

-- You can practice the pose with your back against a wall for extra support.
+- You can practise the pose with your back against a wall for extra support.

-- Good preparation for meditation or for Pranayama
+- Good pose to practise for meditation or for Pranayama.

 Watch out for

 - If you have a knee injury and you feel restriction or sensitivity in this pose, it's best to avoid this pose for the time being.
-Sit with your legs outstretched as an alternative.
+Sit with your legs outstretched as an alternative, or on a chair.

 - To get more of a feel for your posture, sit with your back to a wall.
 Wedge a block between the wall and your lower shoulder blades to feel what it is like to sit up straight.